Green Discharge: Causes, How to Treat & Home Remedies

 Trichomoniasis is a vaginal infection caused by the Trichomonas vaginalis protozoan.
 In addition to green discharge, it can also cause pain during intercourse, foul odor, genital itching or irritation, pain with urination and urinary frequency

-What to do: Generally, trichomoniasis is treated with antibiotics like metronidazole or tinidazole twice a day for 5 to 7 days.
+How to treat: Generally, trichomoniasis is treated with antibiotics like metronidazole or tinidazole twice a day for 5 to 7 days.
 You should take your medication as indicated by your prescriber.

 2. Vulvovaginitis